 Will courses that require a lot of lab and clinical learning take place as normal?

-All taught programmes will be delivered in a blend of online and on-campus classes.
+Taught programmes will be delivered in a blend of online and on-campus classes.
 Irrespective of the size of class, we will have on-campus learning built into the student experience, typically through on-campus tutorials, seminars, distanced meet-ups and/or laboratories according to the needs of various courses.
 Clinical simulation will also be used to provide clinical training in circumstances where access to clinical settings is restricted.

 How will group projects operate?